Frequently Asked Questions

 DOES THE PROGRAM REQUIRE ACADEMIC RESEARCH AND WRITING?

 The TL program was designed to be a scholarly program that is accreditation-worthy.
-This means that if a student chose to complete all of the courses as designed and using a formal APA style, the student would earn a master's degree that is equivalent to a graduate degree at other universities.
+This means that if a student chose to complete the courses as designed, using a formal APA style to complete every activity and assignment, the student would earn a master's degree that is equivalent to a graduate degree at other universities.
 Students interested in a formal academic experience may opt in to this level of participation, which requires a separate application process and will result in the awarding of a unique master’s degree title.

 How much reading and writing is required in the program?